 the settings of the camera are locked and the dials will not alter the state of the camera.
 You will need to use, the LCD, or an external monitor connected via HDMI before you connect the camera to a computer or use trial and error to dial in your settings for best results.

 UPDATE: Firmware Ver.
-2.00 now allows settings to be changed while the camera is connected via USB, among many other excellent upgrades.
+5.00 is now available and allows settings to be changed while the camera is connected via USB, among many other excellent upgrades.
 Please make sure to download and install the new firmware the get the most out of your fp!

 The SIGMA fp does have an onboard microphone, but you’ll achieve much better audio by adding an external video mic, such as a Rode video mic, mounted on a camera cage or using the included hot shoe accessory.